-At Least Six People Dead In Fire At New York Apartment Building
+At Least 12 People Dead In Fire At Bronx Apartment Building

-Fire broke out Thursday night in an apartment building in the Bronx in New York, killing at least six people and injuring others, the Associated Press reported.
+Fire broke out Thursday night in an apartment building in the Bronx in New York, killing at least 12 people and leaving four others fighting for their lives, Mayor Bill de Blasio said.

+As of 10 p.m., firefighters continued to search the building for other victims, de Blasio said, meaning the death toll could still rise.

+"This is the worst fire tragedy we have seen in this city in at least a quarter century based on the information we have now," the mayor said.
+"This will rank as one of the worst losses of life to a fire in many, many years."

-The fire began around 7 p.m. in a building on Prospect Avenue, the New York Fire Department said.
+The fire began around 7 p.m. in a building on Prospect Avenue near the Bronx Zoo, the New York Fire Department said.
+Firefighters arrived within three minutes of the report of fire, and they helped 12 people out of the burning building, officials said.
 At least 15 people were treated for injuries.

-Six people were killed, the New York mayor's office told the AP.
+"I want to thank all of our first responders for their fast response," de Blasio said.
+"I want to thank them for saving the lives they did."

+It was too early on Thursday night to say what caused the fire, which affected multiple floors of the five-story building after starting on the first floor, FDNY commissioner Daniel Nigro said.

+"As of now, this tragedy is without question historic in its magnitude," he said.

-The fire broke as New York experiences frigid winter conditions, with temperatures dipping into the teens.
+The fire erupted as New York experiences frigid winter conditions, with temperatures dipping into the teens.

 The Bronx was the scene of another deadly apartment fire in 2007, when nine children and one adult died in a blaze that officials said was caused by a space heater.